RedHatInsights/insights-core/docs/docs_guidelines.rst

 the documentation it is important that the description is clear, concise and useful.
 Include elements of the module that would not be obvious from looking at the code.
 This description should provide an overview that complements detail shown in the *Examples* section.
-If there are multiple mappers in the module, this section should provide a brief description of each mapper.
-If mapper input is similar for each mapper then a code samples can be shown in the module description and/or in the *Examples*.
-If there are important details in the output for each mapper then put that information in the class docstrings instead.
-You may use multiple *Examples* sections in the module description if necessary to fully demonstrate usage of the mapper.
+If there are multiple parsers in the module, this section should provide a brief description of each parser.
+If parser input is similar for each parser then a code samples can be shown in the module description and/or in the *Examples*.
+If there are important details in the output for each parser then put that information in the class docstrings instead.
+You may use multiple *Examples* sections in the module description if necessary to fully demonstrate usage of the parser.

 Notes/References
 ----------------